 What does a real estate virtual assistant do?

 The services provided by a virtual assistant are as extensive as remote work goes.
-A real estate virtual assistant can handle a wide range of administrative tasks like graphic design, managing social media accounts, taking inbound calls, video editing, listing presentations, and gathering documentation.
+A real estate virtual assistant can handle various administrative tasks like graphic design, managing social media accounts, taking inbound calls, video editing, listing presentations, and gathering documentation.

 If you want someone who can keep clients extremely happy during calls, a specialized customer service support assistant is probably what to look for.
 If you want help with sales, a lead nurturing or marketing virtual assistant would be your best bet.